Nazim-Rh/Nazim-Rh/README.md

       <img src="assets/verdict.png" width="120" align="left">
       <h4>Verdict</h4>
     </a>
     <p>A desktop app for quickly classifying astronomical detections as real, fake, or uncertain by eye, from FITS cutouts centred on each source with adaptive scaling.
-Also built in tool for crossmatching catalogues.
+Also includes a built in tool for crossmatching catalogues.
 Built with Python.</p>
     <br clear="left">
   </li>
   <li>